• Skip to primary navigation

 Meat to Bone Ratio

-The proportion of meat to bone is a crucial factor when choosing between short ribs and spare ribs.
+The proportion of meat to bone is a important factor when choosing between short ribs and spare ribs.

 Short ribs have a higher meat-to-bone ratio compared to spare ribs, making them the better option for those who prefer tender and juicy meats.